awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

    + For **Export as**, choose an option for your file share\.
 The default value is **Read\-write**\.
 **Note**
 For file shares mounted on a Microsoft Windows client, if you select **Read\-only** for **Export as**, you might see an error message about an unexpected error keeping you from creating the folder\.
 This error message is a known issue with NFS version 3\.
 You can ignore the message\.
-   + For **Case sensitivity**, select the check box to allow the gateway to control the case sensitivity or clear the check box to allow the client to control the case sensitivity\.
+   + For **Case sensitivity**, select the check box to allow the gateway to control the case sensitivity, or clear the check box to allow the client to control the case sensitivity\.
 **Note**
 If you are selecting this check box, this setting applies immediately to new SMB client connections\.
 Existing SMB client connections must disconnect from the file share and reconnect for the setting to take effect\.
 If you are clearing this check box, this setting might cause you to loss access to files with names that differ only in their case\.
+   + For **Access based enumeration**, select the check box to make the files and folders on the share visible only to users who have read access\.
+Keep the check box cleared to make the files and folders on the share visible to all users during directory enumeration\.
+**Note**
+Access\-based enumeration is a system that filters the enumeration of files and folders on an SMB file share based on the share's access control lists \(ACLs\)\.
    + For **Audit logs**, choose one of the following:
      + **Disable logging**
      + **Create a new log group** to create a new audit log\.
      + **Use an existing log group** and choose an existing audit log from the list\.

-     For more information about audit logs, see [Understanding File Gateway Audit Logs](monitoring-file-gateway.md#audit-logs)\.
+     For more information about audit logs, see [Understanding file gateway audit logs](monitoring-file-gateway.md#audit-logs)\.
    + \(Optional\) For **Automated cache refresh from S3 after**, select the check box and set the time in days, hours, and minutes to refresh the file share's cache using Time To Live \(TTL\)\.
 TTL is the length of time since the last refresh after which access to the directory would cause the file gateway to first refresh that directory's contents from the Amazon S3 bucket\.
+   + \(Optional\) For **File upload notification**, choose the check box to be notified when a file has been fully uploaded to S3 by the file gateway\.
+Set the **Settling Time** in seconds to control the number of seconds to wait after the last point in time a client wrote to a file before generating an `ObjectUploaded` notification\.
+Because clients can make many small writes to files, it's best to set this parameter for as long as possible to avoid generating multiple notifications for the same file in a small time period\.
+For more information, see [Getting file upload notification](monitoring-file-gateway.md#get-file-upload-notification)\.
+**Note**
+This setting has no effect on the timing of the object uploading to S3, only the timing of the notification\.

 1. Choose **Save**\.

 ## Refreshing objects in your Amazon S3 bucket<a name="refresh-cache"></a>

-As your NFS or SMB client performs file system operations, your gateway maintains an inventory of the objects in the Amazon S3 bucket associated with your file share\.
+As your NFS or SMB client performs file system operations, your gateway maintains an inventory of the objects in the S3 bucket associated with your file share\.
 Your gateway uses this cached inventory to reduce the latency and frequency of S3 requests\.
+This operation does not import files into the file gateway cache storage\.
+It only updates the cached inventory to reflect changes in the inventory of the objects in the S3 bucket\.

-To refresh the S3 bucket for your file share, you can use the AWS Storage Gateway console or the [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) operation in the AWS Storage Gateway API\.
+To refresh the S3 bucket for your file share, you can use the Storage Gateway console, the [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) operation in the Storage Gateway API, or an AWS Lambda function\.

-**To refresh objects in a S3 bucket from the console**
+**To refresh objects in an S3 bucket from the console**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **File shares**, and then choose the file share associated with the S3 bucket that you want to refresh\.